 No glass containers, perishable items or home canned foods, please!

 How is the contest broken into categories and awards?The first and second place winners for each tier will be awarded trophies (which the organizations will keep for the year), valuable prizes, and will be recognized in a ceremony at a CNU sporting event (date to be determined).

 Food for Thought: Thinking Critically about the Problem of Hunger.

-What does literature have to do with hunger?
+So, what does literature have to do with hunger?
 What about biology?
 Geography?
 The answer is, a lot.
 In fact, almost every course taught at CNU could examine, from a unique perspective, the problem of hunger.
 We ask that CNU Faculty consider addressing the problem in class, challenging students to apply what they are learning to a new perspective on "hunger".
-Some of the applications can result in amazing projects, creative works, or reports.

 Here is one example: Professor Carol Hayes Has Ceramics Class Create "Hunger Plates"

 Ceramics Student Dan Koon shows off his Hunger Plate before the 2009 "No Dinner Party" at the Ferguson Center for the Arts.
 These plates were donated to the Foodbank of the VA Peninsula and have been on display at various regional venues, including the Peninsula Fine Arts Center.